 Michelle (Shelly) PrewPrew is the Midwest Regional Sales Manager for Eaton (Cooper) Lighting.
 Prew has been a member of IES since August 1995.
 Prew serves on both the IES Retail and Hospitality Committees.
 In the past, she has served as IES Section President, Vice President, Secretary, Board of Managers, and has also served on various Section Committees: Membership, Programs, Golf, Product Showcase, and Education.
 At the IES National level, Prew has been a long-term member of the Leadership Forum (Chair, co-Chair and Member), the VP for the Midwest Region, and is currently serving on the Annual Conference Steering Committee.

-Timothy LicitraAs Executive Vice President of the IES, Licitra is responsible for the overall management of IES, implementing organizational strategy, leading IES staff and volunteers, managing operational priorities and programs, and developing and implementing IES’s relevant plans and policies, all designed to meet the needs of the Society’s members.
+Timothy LicitraAs Executive Director of the IES, Licitra is responsible for the overall management of IES, implementing organizational strategy, leading IES staff and volunteers, managing operational priorities and programs, and developing and implementing IES’s relevant plans and policies, all designed to meet the needs of the Society’s members.
 Licitra comes to IES from the Market Technicians Association, Inc. (MTA), where he served in a variety of capacities for over a decade, most recently as Executive Director & Chief Executive Officer.
 After graduating from the University of Rhode Island, Licitra received an MBA in Marketing and Management from Rutgers, The State University of New Jersey.

 IES Charter and Bylaws